BenjaminWills/programming-notes/CDP_training/cdp.md

 ### Data destruction

 This is the final stage of the life cycle, data is `purged`.
 This is to save `money` and `storage space`.
 Data will become redundant after a certain amount of time.

+## Data governance

+Data governance is focused on three things:

+1. People
+2. Policies
+3. Tools and technologies

+The main aim is to control access to data, which in turn enhances `compliance` and `data security`.